Megafunk/MassSample/README.md

 ```
 <!-- REVIEWME: Please Funk review this text below: -->
 <!-- REVIEW: Uhhh... maybe we should show how to check for the presence of the oprional fragment?
 I'll look later. -->
 `EMassFragmentPresence::Optional` can be used to get an Entity to be considered for iteration without the need of actually containing the specified Tag or Fragment.
-If the Tag or Fragment exists, it will be processed.
+You can check the length of the optional fragment's `TArrayView` to consider whether it has data to operate on or not.
 ```c++
 // We don't always have a movement speed modifier, but include it if we do MoveEntitiesQuery.AddRequirement<FMovementSpeedModifier>(EMassFragmentAccess::ReadOnly,EMassFragmentPresence::Optional);